ffigura/Euler-deconvolution-python/code/test_4_sources/README.md

 		in this folder.
 The figures generated may differ from the publication and can be adapted in the script `plot_functions.py`.

-- results - the mean of the north, east and depth estimates over the selected areas.
+- results - the mean of the northing, easting and depth estimates over the selected areas.